 The visa applicant must then make an appointment via the online appointment system.
 All visa applicants must come to the embassy in person, accompanied by the documents below.

-All documents must be submitted in original form with two copies.
+All documents must be submitted in original form, along with two photocopies.
 The Visa section reserves the right to request additional documents.

 Which documents must be submitted?